 Setup prerequisite and considerations

-be done by granting Subscription Contributor role or the ad-hoc API Management Service Contributor role.
+In order to use this extension, you must have an ARM Service Endpoint configured in VSTS and make sure this endpoint is allowed to contribute to API Management instances.
+This can easily be done by granting Subscription Contributor role or the ad-hoc API Management Service Contributor role.
 Similarly, the endpoint should have access to the Azure Functions should you plan to use the tasks related to Azure Functions.

 Depending on your usage of API Management, some extra considerations should also be paid attention to.
 If your backend APIs are part of a dedicated VNET, make sure the VSTS agents have connectivity to them.
 In case you provide a web URL for the Swagger definition, the extension makes use of Swagger import and downloads the Swagger definition of the backend API.
 Therefore, connectivity between the VSTS agent and the target API is required.
 If you do not have such connectivity, you should fallback to in-line Swagger (provided as a piece of text) or a Swagger from file provided as a build artifact.
 For the latter, you might want to use a Config Transformation task as part of your release definition in order to inject the right API host as shown below:

 API description and display name come from the OpenAPI definition itself, that's the reason why these settings are not captured by the tasks.